 The village has recently seen the building of an area of low cost housing, infill developments with a mix of housing and single dwellings on spare pockets of land.
 This has led to an increase of population.

 There is a purpose built sports and recreation centre providing facilities for football and cricket teams from around the area, archery, tennis on floodlit courts and a fully stocked fishing lake.
-The village currently has the use of a community bus on a Thursday providing transport links around the village and a service to the bus stop and train station.
 Until recently the village was served by three public houses two of which have since been de-

 A broadband connection is available for those wishing to work from home.